 Deepfield: a modular assessment platform

-A nine-stage strategic assessment pipeline that turns a query into a defensible course of action with full evidence lineage.
+An eleven-stage strategic assessment pipeline that turns a query into a defensible course of action with full evidence lineage.

 For the Andrew W. Marshall Foundation, Syntheos built a research tool that turns decades of scattered documents, oral histories, and institutional memory into a navigable knowledge graph.
-Every node and edge is labeled as verified archive material or AI-generated inference, so researchers always know where knowledge ends and hypothesis begins.
+Every node and edge is labeled as verified archive material or generated inference, so researchers always know where knowledge ends and hypothesis begins.

 Andrew Marshall ran the Office of Net Assessment for 42 years.
 The intellectual tradition around him (game theory, competitive strategies, the Revolution in Military Affairs debate, decades of thinking about long competitions) lives in scattered documents, oral histories, and the heads of people who worked with him.
 A graduate student writing about strategic assessment today has no way to ask the archive a question.
 A researcher building on Marshall-style net assessment has to know where to look before they can look.